Dakar rally. The Hero MotoSports team riders get off to a cautious start - The Media Times

 However, not all of the plans for the team came to fruition, as Joakim Rodriguez suffered an unfortunate mechanical problem on his bike that made him lose the stage.
 He will try to restart on Monday.

-As a rule, he will now be considered to contest the overall result, but remains at the competition stage for the results.
+As a rule, he will now be considered to contest the overall result, but remain in the competition for results.
 The stage passed the rally from J Eda to Al Vayk 752km, which included a special round of 319km and provided an overview of what makes this rally in rapid succession: navigation, fast and fast discharged pistons, dunes, trials and stones – a phase that really deserves the opening round of Dakar 2020.

 Phase 2 will start at Al Waji and move to Neom, continuing along the Red Sea to make a 367km special section on the watch.